"We're pawns in some cosmic chess game."

 “Pick on someone your own species!”
 Zar snarled.
 Both of us had been so focused on that individual that we didn’t even notice she had a partner, who rushed to her aid from the other side of the room.
 This one was a male, and he pulled Zar up, holding her in a full nelson.
 Once the female rose to her feet, Zar delivered a mighty kick to her torso, propelling her backward and slamming her into the wall, giving me a surge of pride.
 That’s my girl!

 The two others, both breathing heavily, turned their attention from Zar to my box.
 The female, closer of the two, approached until I saw her face directly overhead, looking at the keypad for the lock, not surprisingly entering a combination without success.
 She made another attempt, and after entering the code this time, the roof unlocked, to my disbelief.
-I didn’t waste any time considering how she could have done that before I bolted out my door and leapt to the floor, landing on a cushion Zar had placed there at my request to break a possible fall, even though I probably could have dropped several dozen feet onto the bare carpet without suffering injury, the advantage of Humans evolving on a world with higher gravity than Quorilax.
+I didn’t waste any time considering how she could have done that before I bolted out my door and leapt to the floor, landing on a cushion Zar had placed there at my request to break a possible fall, even though I probably could have dropped several dozen feet onto the bare carpet without suffering injury, an advantage of Humans evolving on a world with higher gravity than Quorilax.
 Of course, that difference between our planets had put me at a significant overall disadvantage against beings that had developed here, where lower gravity had encouraged life to grow to epic proportions that more than compensated for them being much weaker than I was on a pound-for-pound basis, in the same way I often heard that ants on Earth could lift many times their body weight.
 I darted under the bed and felt a rush of wind as a hand swiped for me and narrowly missed, and didn’t stop until I got as far as I could from the foot and sides of the piece of furniture, at which point I turned to see the female on her hands and knees, peering at me in frustration, incapable of squeezing below the bed herself.
-She stood up, unable to obtain me for the time being, but I knew it wouldn’t be long before the Quorilaxians overcame this mild setback, so I seized the opportunity to make a break, hoping they’d be too preoccupied with getting under the bed to notice that I had already moved across the open floor and crawled beneath the door.
+She stood up, unable to obtain me for the time being, but I knew it wouldn’t be long before the Laxians overcame this mild setback, so I seized the opportunity to make a break, hoping they’d be too preoccupied with getting under the bed to notice that I had already moved across the open floor and crawled beneath the door.
 Once they lost track of me, I could use my small size to its greatest advantage by hiding from them, and I knew the spots in the apartment where I would be most difficult to find, thanks to my and Zar’s sessions of hide-and-seek.
-This round would not be a game, though, so I would never reveal myself; unlike Zar, these truly were giant monsters hunting me, not merely playing a role.
+This was not a game, though, so I would never reveal myself.
+Unlike Zar, these people were not merely playing a role; they truly were giant monsters hunting me.